BluePigman/BluePagmanBot/README.md

 [Python 3+](https://www.python.org/downloads/)

 [python-chess](https://pypi.org/project/chess/)
+## NOTE: PLEASE ADD Chess 960 FENS.txt to the bot directory, or else the r960 command will not work.
 ## How to install:

 1. Download the latest release and extract into a folder.
 Make sure all files are in the same folder.